Menu | History | Monastic Period | Site Map | Search | Contact | Copyright

 - quoted from Henry David Thoreau, Walden Pond, 1854

 O n June 25th 1950, about 9 months after I graduated from the Art Institute of Pittsburgh (1949) the U.S. was engaged in military conflict with North Korea and I was of draft age.
-The tragedies of World War II were still fresh in my mind, especially that of my older brother George who had been blown up in a half track in Germany in the last throes of the war.
+The tragedies of World War II were still vivid in my mind, especially that of my older brother George who had been blown up in a half track in Germany in the last throes of the war.
 I witnessed the depth of my mother's grief, her moaning and wailing when she received the telegram announcing his death.
 I also felt her pain and the silent unspeakable pain my father buried within himself.
 Seeing the deep hurt of killing and being killed in war, I could not imagine myself ever being a soldier.
 My teenage experience of the war lingered in my conscience like a deep festering sore and, I knew in my heart, that.
 I would never be able to fight; I would never carry a gun.
 This made monastic life all the more attractive.

 Through the influence of another older brother, Bernard, I began reading about the history of western monasticism.
 We shared a lot of our mutual experiences during my art school days.
 About the time I graduated from Art School he was in the process of entering monastic life at St. Vincent, a life that seemed distant from anything I would ever undertake.